Plural: Formation of plurals

 In English, the most common formation of plural nouns is by adding an -s suffix to the singular noun.
-(For details and different cases, see English plurals).
-Just like in English, noun plurals in French, Spanish and Portuguese are also typically formed by adding an -s suffix to the lemma form, sometimes combining it with an additional vowel (in French, however, this plural suffix is often not pronounced).
+(For details and different cases, see English plurals.)
+Just like in English, noun plurals in French, Spanish, and Portuguese are also typically formed by adding an -s suffix to the lemma form, sometimes combining it with an additional vowel.
+(In French, however, this plural suffix is often not pronounced.)
 This construction is also found in German and Dutch, but only in some nouns.
 Suffixing is cross-linguistically the most common method of forming plurals.

-In Welsh, the reference form, or default quantity, of some nouns is plural, and the singular form is formed from that, eg llygod, mice; llygoden, mouse; erfin, turnips; erfinen, turnip.
+In Welsh, the reference form, or default quantity, of some nouns is plural, and the singular form is formed from it, e.g., llygod, mice -> llygoden, mouse; erfin, turnips -> erfinen, turnip.

 Plural forms of other parts of speech

 In many languages, words other than nouns may take plural forms, these being used by way of grammatical agreement with plural nouns (or noun phrases).
 Such a word may in fact have a number of plural forms, to allow for simultaneous agreement within other categories such as case, person and gender, as well as marking of categories belonging to the word itself (such as tense of verbs, degree of comparison of adjectives, etc.)

 Verbs often agree with their subject in number (as well as in person and sometimes gender).
 Examples of plural forms are the French mangeons, mangez, mangent – respectively the first-, second- and third-person plural of the present tense of the verb manger.
 In English a distinction is made in the third person between forms such as eats (singular) and eat (plural).

 Adjectives may agree with the noun they modify; examples of plural forms are the French petits and petites (the masculine plural and feminine plural respectively of petit).
 The same applies to some determiners – examples are the French plural definite article les, and the English demonstratives these and those.

 It is common for pronouns, particularly personal pronouns, to have distinct plural forms.
 Examples in English are we (us, etc.) and they (them etc.; see English personal pronouns), and again these and those (when used as demonstrative pronouns).

 In Welsh, a number of common prepositions also inflect to agree with the number, person, and sometimes gender of the noun or pronoun they govern.